nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-and-setting-up-related-software.md

     --with-theora --with-tools --with-x265 --with-faac
     ```

     This install most libraries.
 You can of course remove the libraries that are needed for the video files you will be managing.
-Use&nbsp;`brew info ffmpeg` for details about each library available.
+Use `brew info ffmpeg` for details about each library available.

 ### UFRaw